 Instructional control is the establishment of an authoritative relationship between a child and an adult.
-The adult may include a parent, behaviourall interventionist, or other therapist.
+The adult may include a parent, behavioural interventionist, or other therapists.

 Interdisciplinary is the term used to indicate a blending of knowledge from several different fields.
 For example, Little Steps Therapy Services’ model of care is interdisciplinary as it focuses on providing each child clinical programs from behaviour consultants, speech language pathologists, and occupational therapists as opposed to only behaviour consultants.

 The MCFD is a division of the BC Federal government whose primary focus is to support vulnerable children and their families using a client-centred approach to service delivery that builds on the family’s existing resources and capacities.
 The MCFD also controls the Autism Funding Unit.

 The occupational therapist tackles assessment, treatment, and development of programs in the areas of sensory processing skills, self-regulation, gross and fine motor skills, and activities of daily living (play, feeding, dressing, bathing, toileting and sleep).

 OTA / Occupational Therapist Assistant

 Occupational therapist assistants work under the direction of a certified occupational therapist to guide clients in prescribed therapeutic activities and exercises in order to help them achieve independent and healthy lifestyles in spite of injury or disability.
 OTA’s are able to access At Home funding a well as AFU Under/Over 6 funding.